dbinczyk-developx/Katamarans-KataFall2024/Requirements/DistilledRequirements.md

 ﻿# Distilled Functional Requirements

-During the elicitation process, we identified a set of functional and non-functional [requirements]() that are essential for the success of the AI-driven hiring platform.
+During the elicitation requirements process based on [requirements](Requirements.md), we identified a set of functional and non-functional that are essential for the success of the AI-driven hiring platform.
 These requirements are distilled from the requirements prepare to focus on the core functionalities and features that will provide the most value to the users.
 The distilled requirements are categorized based on their primary functionality and are listed below: